rust-lang/unsafe-code-guidelines/reference/src/layout/enums.md

 [`NonZeroU8`]: https://doc.rust-lang.org/std/num/struct.NonZeroU8.html

 The niche values must be disjoint from the values allowed by the validity invariant.
-The validity invariant is, as of this writing, is the current active discussion topic in the unsafe code guidelines process. [rust-lang/rust#60300] specifies that the following types have at least one niche (the all-zeros bit-pattern):
+The validity invariant is, as of this writing, the current active discussion topic in the unsafe code guidelines process. [rust-lang/rust#60300] specifies that the following types have at least one niche (the all-zeros bit-pattern):